-Employee remuneration was incurred to provide corporate finance, technical and administrative support activities to assist with the audit and initial public offering including various due diligence efforts by the Agent and regulatory and administrative support and ancillary activities as the Company advanced in its IPO which closed on May 2, 2017 and listing of its common shares on the TSXV on May 4, 2017.
+Employee remuneration was incurred to provide corporate finance, technical and administrative support activities to assist with the audit and initial public offering including various due diligence efforts by the Agent and regulatory and administrative support and ancillary activities as the Company advanced in its IPO which closed on May 2, 2017, and listing of its common shares on the TSXV on May 4, 2017 and then on the OTCQB on November 20, 2017.
 Being publicly-listed reporting issuer, the Company would continue to incur such costs to satisfy in ongoing reporting and regulatory compliance obligations and to maintain its operating activities to support its exploration and project generative efforts and its shareholder relations efforts.

 Legal fees were incurred in relation to the initial public offering process which were not related to the share issuance portion and were thus segregated to expenses for the period.
-Legal services directly related to the share issuance of the Offering were capitalized and deferred as finance charges in the first quarter of 2017 which would then be applied against share capital upon the closing of the IPO in the second quarter.
+Legal services directly related to the share issuance of the Offering were deferred as finance charges in the first quarter of 2017 which would then be applied against share capital upon the closing of the IPO in the second quarter.
 Legal services for project generative would be included in that functional expense as well as those related to its mineral property interests.
-Legal fees were also incurred during the period in 2017 for regulatory compliance obligations related to such stock option plan, clarification of various continuous disclosure obligations as a reporting issuer, and resolution to shareholder issues.
+Legal fees were also incurred during the second quarter in 2017 for regulatory compliance obligations related to stock option plan, clarification of various continuous disclosure obligations as a reporting issuer, and ongoing resolution to shareholder issues.
+In the third quarter of 2017, US counsel was engaged to oversee the Company's application process to list its shares on the OTCQB.
+In the third quarter of 2016, legal services were provided to assist with the spinout of the Company from its previous parent, AzMet, as a distribution of AzMet's paid up capital.

 Office and sundry include ancillary office support facilities for the Company's activities in the fourth quarter of 2016 and continued into 2017, and include office rent, telecommunications and software and systems training, as the Company accomplished several milestones in those quarters.
 Directors and officers insurance was also implemented and effective upon the filing of its preliminary prospectus in February 2017.
 These expenses increased slightly from the first to the second quarter of 2017 partially due to the office move in July 2017.
+The use of shared office facilities has allowed rent and commitments to be nominal.

 Project evaluation efforts involve due diligence on identifying mineral properties of merit for acquisition purposes.
 The Company did acquire an interest in the Cervantes Property in 2016 which was the property used to close the IPO, and may acquire additional mineral exploration projects in the future.
 Most of these costs are attributable to geological management, site visits to mineral properties in North America and reviewing technical information and addressing legal issues associated with due diligence.
-These costs increased in the second quarter of 2017 as the Company has more cash resources to pursue projects of merit and as technical management sought to advance due diligence on these projects.
+These costs increased in the second quarter of 2017 as the Company had more cash resources to pursue projects of merit and as technical management sought to advance due diligence on these projects.
+These efforts continued in the third quarter of 2017 with legal costs being significantly higher than prior quarters in 2017 and are for addressing more complex legal issues for a possible project of merit which has advanced in negotiations with the counter party.
+Technical management was significantly lower for project evaluation in the current quarter as the Company mobilized its Phase 1 exploration program for the Cervantes property.